This post may contains affiliate links. Please read the disclosure for more details.

 Where to buy

-If you are looking to buy a clock alarm, it is difficult to buy the product directly from the company themselves except for products made for the masses.
+If you are looking to buy a deaf person alarm clock, it is difficult to buy the product directly from the company themselves except for products made for the masses.
 To buy alarm clocks for the deaf and hard of hearing, the best places to buy is online and have it delivered to your door.
 Diglo (formerly known as Harris Communications) and Amazon are great options to start.
 However, many other non-profit organizations, your local hearing loss associations, support the deaf and hard of hearing and sell assistive and adaptive technologies for the deaf.
 Also, hearing organizations sell these products as well.
-You can attend in person, or they may have the option through their online store
+You can attend in person, or they may have the option through their online store.

 Conclusion